 Dana Center Role

-Amy’s work focuses on supporting systems and institutions to modernize entry-level college mathematics programs.
+Amy continues her work in higher education as manager of the Systems Implementation team.
 This work ranges from addressing obstacles in state policy to changing institutional practices and improving mathematics curriculum and instruction.
-Amy leads a team that develops tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support math pathways.
-She also works with peer organizations to establish collaborations in support of math pathways.
+She leads a team that develops tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support math pathways.
 Amy led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.

 Before Joining the Dana Center